Lethal injection: Awareness

 Opponents of lethal injection believe that it is not painless as practiced in the United States.
 They argue that thiopental is an ultrashort-acting barbiturate that may wear off (anesthesia awareness) and lead to consciousness and an uncomfortable death wherein the inmates are unable to express discomfort because they have been paralyzed by the paralytic agent.

 Opponents point to sodium thiopental's typical use as an induction agent and not in the maintenance phase of surgery because of its short-acting nature.
 Following the administration of thiopental, pancuronium bromide, a paralytic agent, is given.
-Opponents argue that pancuronium bromide not only dilutes the thiopental, but, as it paralyzes the inmate, also prevents the inmate from expressing pain.
+Opponents argue that pancuronium bromide not only dilutes the thiopental but, as it paralyzes the inmate, also prevents the inmate from expressing pain.
 Additional concerns have been raised over whether inmates are administered an appropriate amount of thiopental owing to the rapid redistribution of the drug out of the brain to other parts of the body.

 Additionally, opponents argue that the method of administration is also flawed.
-They contend that because the personnel administering the lethal injection lack expertise in anesthesia, the risk of failure to induce unconsciousness is greatly increased.
+They argue that the lack of anesthesia expertise among the personnel administering the lethal injection greatly increases the risk of failure to induce unconsciousness.
 In reference to this issue, Jay Chapman, the creator of the American method, said, "It never occurred to me when we set this up that we'd have complete idiots administering the drugs".
-Opponents also argue that the dose of sodium thiopental must be set for each individual patient, and not restricted to a fixed protocol.
+Opponents also argue that the dose of sodium thiopental must be set for each individual patient and not restricted to a fixed protocol.
 Finally, they contend that remote administration may result in an increased risk that insufficient amounts of the lethal-injection drugs enter the inmate's bloodstream.

 In summary, opponents argue that the effect of dilution or of improper administration of thiopental is that the inmate dies an agonizing death through suffocation due to the paralytic effects of pancuronium bromide and the intense burning sensation caused by potassium chloride.

 Opponents of lethal injection, as practiced, argue that the procedure is designed to create the appearance of serenity and a painless death, rather than actually providing it.
 Specifically, opponents object to the use of pancuronium bromide, arguing that it serves no useful purpose in lethal injection since the inmate is physically restrained.
 Therefore, the default function of pancuronium bromide would be to suppress the autonomic nervous system, specifically to stop breathing.